optimus-code/Cities2Modding/README.md

 ### Setup:
 1. Navigate to the [HarmonyX GitHub repository](https://github.com/BepInEx/HarmonyX).
-2. Download the appropriate version for your needs.
+2. Download the latest version for .NET Standard 2.1.
 3. Extract and place it in the BepInEx/plugins folder inside your Cities Skylines 2 directory.
 4. Make sure to reference the library when you're creating mods that require method patching.

 ## Unity Version & Libraries
 Cities Skylines 2 is developed using Unity version `2022.3.7f1`.
 In order to mod the game, it's essential to have the appropriate unstripped libraries which provide detailed information about Unity classes and methods.
+It uses .NET Standard 2.1 version of the Mono runtime.

 ### Setup:
 1. Download the unstripped libraries for Unity `2022.3.7f1` from this [link](https://unity.bepinex.dev/libraries/2022.3.7.zip).